When spring slides into summer, those delightful early shoots of color can give way to wild growth.

 Maintaining your landscape in a healthy, well-groomed way, is as simple as following these four important tips.

 All growing things enjoy a good meal once in a while.
-Make sure you feed flowers, trees, and shrubs at least twice during the summer season, although your lawn may need three feedings to perform at its peak capacity.
+Another key to maintaining your landscape is to make sure you feed flowers, trees, and shrubs at least twice during the summer season, although your lawn may need three feedings to perform at its peak capacity.